Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Net metering and feed-in Tariff Models

 The top panel of Fig.\ref{fig:FiTNEMcombineed} shows the revenue meter setting for the NEM tariff, which involves a bidirectional energy meter that measures the customer's {\em net energy consumption} within the meter's sampling interval.
 Under NEM, neither the gross consumption nor the BTM DER generation of a prosumer is observable to the utility\footnote{In some cases, the utility deploys sub-meters to enable measuring the BTM generation for performance-based incentives (PBI), utility planning, and tracking climate goals.}.
 In general, such load masking hinders the utility's understanding of customers' consumption patterns and BTM DER operational efficiency \cite{Brown_Reliability:17Book}.

 Under FiT, the customer sells its gross DER generation to and buys its gross household consumption from the utility \cite{YamamotoPricingEF:12SE}.
 Therefore, the feed-in metering produces two registers for gross consumption and DER generation using two physical meters.
 Shown in the bottom panel of Fig.\ref{fig:FiTNEMcombineed} is one of the possible configurations that enable the reconstruction of gross DER generation and household consumption.
+Some FiT schemes require the DER to be physically disconnected from the household loads \cite{Zinman_MeteringArchitectures:17NREL}, but the FiT payment model is formulated regardless of the physical connection variants.